adamchainz/django-htmx/docs/http.rst

 .. autofunction:: replace_url

    Set the |HX-Replace-Url header|__ of ``response`` and return it.
-   This header causes htmx to replace the current URL into the browser location history.
+   This header causes htmx to replace the current URL in the browser location history.

    .. |HX-Replace-Url header| replace:: ``HX-Replace-Url`` header __ https://htmx.org/headers/hx-replace-url/

    :param response:
       The response to modify and return.